17 Beautiful Shrubs with Purple Flowers

 Blue Mist Spiraea is a flowering deciduous shrub from the Lamiaceae family.

-This purple flowering bush resembles its name!
-It blooms with papery, misty petals.
-You can find Blue Mist Spiraea in all shades of blue and blue-purple.
-It’s a fragrant flower with long stems and small leaves.
+This purple flowering bush lives up to its name!
+It blooms with papery, misty petals and is available in shades of blue and blue-purple.
+Blue mist spiraea is a fragrant flower with long stems and small leaves.

 Butterfly Bush